Is Big Tobacco’s influence possibly behind the recent vape scare narrative?

 In today’s world of constant tweets and plagiarized status updates, the over-sensationalized media engine is in its prime.
 Our scrolling consumption of spoon-fed news drives attention to bold headlines and embedded buzzwords.
 Cluttered articles drowning in adverts often reveal little more than an ocean of regurgitated commentary masquerading as fact.
 Perpetuated misinformation and propaganda inevitably leads to false perceptions and misguided discussions that border more on conspiracy theories than sound technical understanding.

-This vape “crisis” is no different than any other evolving model of the classical hypodermic effect, where self-customized algorithm-driven social media feeds victimize targeted demographic audiences, manipulating their emotions and shaping their understanding of the world.
+This vape “crisis” is no different than any other evolving model of the classic hypodermic effect, where self-customized algorithm-driven social media feeds victimize targeted demographic audiences, manipulating their emotions and shaping their understanding of the world.

 As we discuss these topics and allow them to influence our decisions in life, we should remind ourselves to always look behind the proverbial veil.
 Behind the mental hologram, the media is projecting for us to see.
 If we look for cookie crumb trails, we will undoubtedly find bias; if we follow, we may find a motive.
 The media is a tool.
 Sometimes a sophisticated weapon.
 Topics are often blown out of proportion and the context is used as means of misdirection or mass influence.
 We should all pay close attention to who or what is being positioned as the solution.
 It is not unhealthy to ask who stands to gain.